goozbach/resume/resume-source.md

 [http://blog.friocorte.com/][]
 [http://goozbach.com/contact/][]

-## Objective:

-Create, maintain and manage a world-class internet infrastructure by utilizing my Linux/Unix system administrator experience in deployment and server management automation.

-##Certifications
-* Red Hat Certified Engineer (RHCE) Cert #[110-015-385][]
-* Red Hat Certified Instructor (RHCI)
-* Red Hat Certified Examiner (RHCX)
-* IBM Certified Linux Instructor

 ## Recent Experience

 ###[Goozbach Infrastructure Solutions][]
-####Linux Infrastructure Consultant / Linux instructor -- December 2011 – Present
+####Linux Instructor and Infrastructure Consultant -- December 2011 – Present
-Provide Linux infrastructure support for various clients.
+#####Linux Infrastructure Consultant
-Services provided include system updates, configuration management (Puppet and/or Ansible), installation server (Cobbler) support and configuration, Bash and Python scripting, and other systems tasks.
+Services provided include system updates, configuration management (Puppet and/or Ansible), installation server (Cobbler) support and configuration, Bash and Python scripting, and other systems administration tasks.

-Created and implemented DevOps-style policies and tools to allow customers increased productivity and ease of management.

-Designed, deployed and maintained virtualization environments allowing for more closely matching Development/QA/Production technology stacks.
+* Consulting customers on proper "DevOps-style" policies, procedures, and tools, creating a more agile workflow.

-Consulting on best practices for tools customers are using, including Cobbler, Puppet, and Ansible.
+* Creating best practices for tools customers are using, including Cobbler, Puppet, and Ansible.

+* Creating and maintaining virtualization and "private clouds", allowing for better use of existing resources.

-Built and maintained ISO generation system for a [Leading open source PBX distribution](http://www.freepbx.org/).
+* Building and maintaining ISO generation system for a [Leading open source PBX distribution](http://www.freepbx.org/).

+#####Linux Instructor
 As a Linux instructor, taught courses for RedHat training partners, and proctored RHCE and RHCSA exams.

 Developed, authored, and delivered training courses for the Linux Foundation.